Belize National Library Service and Information System (BNLSIS)

 The Belize National Library Service and Information System (BNLSIS) of Belize, influenced by British practices in public library services, originated from subscription libraries of the 1825 to 1935 period.

 In 1935, a free national public library service was established as the Jubilee Library.
 Renamed the British Honduras Library Service, the BNLSIS received its name in 1966 by a legal amendment.
-The system attempted to serve locations countrywide, but due to lack of finance and expertise, it was not until 1955 that reorganization started.
+The system attempted to serve locations countrywide, but due to a lack of finance and expertise, it was not until 1955 that reorganization started.
 Branch libraries were established in the district capitals, the government significantly increased its annual grant between 1955 and 1960, and the first professional librarian was appointed in 1955.

 The growth and development of the National Library Service were rapid.
 This growth was driven by strong community support and testimony to the public respect held for knowledge and information.

 Education was acknowledged as the key to personal development and upward mobility, and the BNLSIS was expected to play an important role in this respect.
 The BNLSIS is under the portfolio of the Minister of Education, who appoints a Statutory Board to ensure the proper and efficient performance of the functions of the Service.
 A Chief Librarian is appointed by the Board to administer the Service with a staff of 101, and a network of 50+ service points countrywide.